kaist-cp/memento/evaluation/queue/README.md

 # Queue Evaluation

-We evaluate the performance of queues with our own benchmark.
+We evaluate the performance of memento-based queues and other queues.
 Each implementation of comparion targets exists in [`./src/`](./src)

 ## Run the entire benchmark